 6. The L2 U2N Remote UE sends RRCReconfigurationComplete message to the gNB via the target L2 U2N Relay UE.

-7. The gNB sends the RRCReconfiguration message to the L2 U2N Relay UE to reconfigure the connection between the source L2 U2N Relay UE and the gNB.
-The RRCReconfiguration message to the L2 U2N Relay UE can be sent any time after step 4 based on gNB implementation (e.g., to release Uu and PC5 Relay RLC channel configuration for relaying, and bearer mapping configuration related to the L2 U2N Remote UE).
+7. The gNB sends the RRCReconfiguration message to the L2 U2N Relay UE(s) on source path to reconfigure the connection between the source L2 U2N Relay UE and the gNB.
+The RRCReconfiguration message to the L2 U2N Relay UE(s) on the source path can be sent any time after step 4 based on gNB implementation (e.g., to release Uu and PC5 Relay RLC channel configuration for relaying, and bearer mapping configuration related to the L2 U2N Remote UE).

 8. Either source L2 U2N Relay UE's AS layer or L2 U2N Remote UE's AS layer indicates upper layers to release PC5 unicast link after receiving the RRCReconfiguration message from the gNB.
 The timing to execute link release is up to UE implementation after step 4 or step7.

-9. The data path is switched from the source L2 U2N Relay UE to the target L2 U2N Relay UE between the L2 U2N Remote UE and the gNB.
+9. The data path is switched from the source L2 U2N Relay UE(s) to the target L2 U2N Relay UE between the L2 U2N Remote UE and the gNB.
 This step can be any time after step 6.

 For service continuity of L2 U2N Remote UE between gNBs, the following procedure is used, in case of the L2 U2N Remote UE, which is connected to indirect path, switching to another indirect path via a target L2 U2N Relay UE in RRC_CONNECTED under another gNB: